SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/create-full-stack-project.md

-# Create a Full-Stack Application
+# Create the Project

-This section explains how to access the SAP Build lobby and create a full-stack application using SAP Build Code.
+This section explains how to access the SAP Build lobby and create a project for Full Stack Application using SAP Build Code.

 > The Joule prompt is designed to generate the complete code required for successfully developing a full-stack application in SAP Build Code powered by Joule.
 These prompts are specifically crafted to align with the hands-on tutorial flow, ensuring that each step can be executed sequentially and seamlessly.